jdx/mise/dev-tools/backends/asdf.md

 ::: warning
 Take care using plugins as well as anything else you get from the internet.
-CLIs are unfortunately capable of doing a lot of damage to your system if a bad actor manages to get into your sytem through a plugin or other tool.
+CLIs are unfortunately capable of doing a lot of damage to your system if a bad actor manages to get into your system through a plugin or other tool.
 :::

 ## Writing asdf plugins for mise